Subsections of CrowdStrike Cloud Security

 - Cron Schedule Expression: If EnableSSMDistributor is

-: Define the schedule or rate by which the SSM Automation runs.
-The default is cron(0 0 */1 * * ? *)
+true: Define the schedule or rate by which the SSM Automation runs.
+The default is cron(0 0 */1 * * ? *) (runs every hour)

 - Max Errors Allowed: If EnableSSMDistributor is